trustoverip/tswg-acdc-specification/spec/spec.md

 #### Edge

+An Edge is typically represented as a block (field map).
+There are two exceptions, however, compact edge form and simple compact edge form.
+These are define below.
+The edge subschema is used to differentiate these two compact forms from the block form.

-The reserved field labels within an Edge sub-block are defined in the table below.
+The reserved field labels within an Edge block are defined in the table below.

 | Label | Title | Description |
 |:-:|:--|:--|